25Ericcheong/go-fundamentals/README.md

 # Go Fundamentals
 This repo is added for me to learn Go.
-I am currently going through this ~~[Go by Example](https://gobyexample.com/) tutorial~~ [Learn Go with Tests](https://github.com/quii/learn-go-with-tests) and will continue to update the Wiki (which then leads to new pages added and new links just to better organize the information I have gathered)
+I am currently going through ~~[Go by Example](https://gobyexample.com/) tutorial~~ [Learn Go with Tests](https://github.com/quii/learn-go-with-tests) and will continue to update the Wiki (which then leads to new pages added and new links just to better organize the information I have gathered)

 I am beginning to transfer my notes into [Wiki](https://github.com/25Ericcheong/go-fundamentals/wiki) now.
 This will also serve as an opportunity to review that I have learned in the past.